 Financial need is the determining factor and is the crucial criterion for most types of aid.
-(There are some loan programs for students and parents of students for which need is not a criterion.
+However, there are some loan programs for students and parents of students for which need is not a criterion.
 See the following section on Program Highlights for the various options available.
-Some scholarships do not include need as a criterion.)
+Some scholarships do not include need as a criterion.

 So what is need?
 Need is the difference between what it costs to go to college and what the student and family can afford to contribute towards those costs.